Get yourself a greenhouse kit - ours came in a large-ish box and required no screws or tools or anything.

 As it happened, this little seed nursery was started shortly before my 25th birthday.

-As a gift, a good friend from work brought me plants that she had started from seeds as well.
+As a gift, a good friend from work brought me

 Three separate containers of beefsteak tomatoes, each with several little seedlings, and a very special treasure: a container with three zucchini seedlings - all very healthy and strong.
 Zucchini should always be planted in three's, on a mound of dirt is best.
 Because you never know if you've got male or female plants, putting three together gives you the best chance at having your flowers pollinated to bring forth actual fruit.